 By Rick Becker 12 April 2018

 The Bethel School of Supernatural Ministry School Planting website has published an article entitled “Pastoring People With Unique Spiritual Giftings.”
-Their article reveals their progressive slide into mysticism and Gnosticism, and reaffirms the need to expose this school for what it is.
+Their article reveals their progressive slide into mysticism and Gnosticism and reaffirms the need to expose this school for what it is.
 Some have compared it to Hogwarts, the school of Wizardry from J.K.
 Rowling’s Harry Potter series.
-Bethel itself has been labelled a cult by others.
-What is certain, is that Bethel church and their School of Supernatural Ministry are deceiving thousands of people all around the world.
+Bethel itself has been labeled a cult by others.
+What is certain, is that Bethel church and its School of Supernatural Ministry are deceiving thousands of people all around the world.
 In this post, we examine an article published on the Bethel School of Supernatural Ministry School Planting website.

 Bill Johnson has groomed his underlings to take risks beyond the boundaries of scripture.
 In their attempt to cultivate a new breed of anointed revivalists who walk in signs and wonders, Bethel has created a generation of passionate yet deceived youth.
 Johnson teaches that Jesus came to model a life for believers.
 Christ as God, has been downplayed and replaced with Christ as an example: